AdaCore/Ada-SPARK-Crate-Of-The-Year/terms_and_conditions.md

  - Identification of which parts of the Crate are original and which parts, if any, are reusing content authored by third parties, such as pre-existing libraries.
  - Identification of which parts of the Crate, if any, have been submitted to a previous Ada/SPARK Crate Of The Year Competition or Make with Ada competition.
  - Code written in the Ada or SPARK languages.
 It can optionally use components written in other languages (such as third-party libraries), but only the original part of the Crate that uses Ada or SPARK will be evaluated by the Judges.
-Initial Submissions may be made by Participants between 6:00 CEST on Monday June 28th 2021 and 23:59 CEST on Friday December 31st 2021.
+Initial Submissions may be made by Participants between 6:00 CEST on Tuesday June 28th 2022 and 23:59 CEST on Friday December 31st 2022.
 Submissions may be amended, corrected, or improved at any time during this period.

 ## How to enter
 ### Step 1: Get your Crate accepted to the Alire community index.